uaibo/unoconv/README.md

 # Unoconv Laravel API

-A Laravel wrapper for unoconv as a webservice.
-See [Convert](https://github.com/EBOOST/Convert) for more details.
+A Laravel wrapper for unoconv.

 ## Installation

 Install this package through [Composer](https://getcomposer.org/).

 Add this to your `composer.json` dependencies: